after12am/sunflow/README.md

-A small toolkit for use of sunflow renderer from c++. now under develop.
+A small toolkit for use of sunflow renderer from c++.